 The Maricopa County Vector Control office advises that the best thing each of us can do to protect ourselves and our families from this and other mosquito-related diseases is to prevent getting bit by mosquitoes and to eliminate breeding sites on our own property.
 The Maricopa County Department of Public Health has a section on mosquito-borne diseases that includes information on Zika and a link to the CDC containing additional information.
 Eradication measures are the same as with West Nile Virus; traps are monitored for the mosquito that carries Zika, and if found in enough numbers, insecticide spraying is scheduled for that area.
 Residents can call the County's mosquito hotline at 602-506-0700 to report concentrations of mosquitos, in which case County Vector Control can set up traps to determine if spraying is needed.

-For more information (mosquito-related diseases, reporting green pools or dead birds, to file a mosquito-related complaint, register on the Fogging Notification System), call 602-506-0700, or visit Fight the Bite Maricopa You also can find out the latest news by following the County on Facebook.
+For more information (mosquito-related diseases, reporting green pools or dead birds, filing a mosquito-related complaint, registering on the Fogging Notification System), call 602-506-0700, or visit Fight the Bite Maricopa.

 Bird Surveillance for West Nile Virus